twosixlabs/armory/docs/configuration_files.md

 ### Additional configuration settings for poisoning scenario

-Some settings specific to the poisoning scenario are not applicable to the other scenarios and are thus found in "ad-hoc" subfield of the configuration file.
+Some settings specific to the poisoning scenario are not applicable to the other scenarios and are thus found in "adhoc" subfield of the configuration file.

 For a poison filtering defense, Armory supports using a model for filtering that differs from the model used at training time.
 The model used at training time should